SomethingLikeDaniil/Project-Management-Web-App/README.md

 # **Frontend**

-The frontend is developed using **React.js** with the **Redux** state management library.
+The frontend is developed using **React.js**.
 It provides an interactive and responsive user interface, enabling users to:

 - **View Projects**: Access project lists and their details.
 - **Manage Tasks**: Create, modify, and monitor task progress.